raanki/Push_swap/README.md

 Your goal?
 Write two programs in C:

-- One called checker which takes integers as parameters and reads instructions on the standard input.
-Once these instructions are read, checker executes them then displays OK if the integers are sorted, or KO otherwise.
-- A second one called push_swap which calculates and displays on the standard output the smallest smallest program in the language of the Push_swap instructions that sorts the integers passed in parameter.
+- Write a program called push_swap which calculates and displays on the standard output the smallest smallest program in the language of the Push_swap instructions that sorts the integers passed in parameter.